os-js/manual.os-js.org/src/v3/tutorial/widget/README.md

 # Widget Tutorial

+This tutorial shows you how to create and register your own widgets.

-Widgets floats on the bottom layer of the Desktop.
+> Widgets floats on the bottom layer of the Desktop.

 ## Custom Widget